dgerabagi/data-curation-environment/prompt.md

 <file path="src/backend/services/prompt.service.ts">
 // src/backend/services/prompt.service.ts
-// Updated on: C95 (Use new IPC channel) import * as vscode from 'vscode';
+// Updated on: C128 (Use markdown preview for README, log selection count) import * as vscode from 'vscode';
 import * as path from 'path';
 import { promises as fs } from 'fs';